 Inspired by real events, this is a black comedy about 20 years of history of Sicily from 1970s to 1990s, mocking Mafia Bosses and restoring the generosity of the heroes of Antimafia.
 It's ...
 See full summary »

 "I cento passi" (one hundred steps) was the distance between the Impastatos' house and the house of Tano Badalamenti, an important Mafia boss, in the small Sicilian town of Cinisi.
-The movie is the story of Peppino Impastato, a young left-wing activist that in the late seventies (when almost nobody dared to speak about Mafia, and several politicians maintained that Mafia did not even exist) repeatedly denounced Badalamenti crimes and the whole Mafia system using a small local radio station, with the arm of irony.
+The movie is the story of Peppino Impastato, a young left-wing activist who in the late seventies (when almost nobody dared to speak about the Mafia, and several politicians maintained that the Mafia did not even exist) repeatedly denounced Badalamenti's criminal activities and the whole Mafia system, by using a small local radio station to broadcast his political pronouncements in the form of ironic humour.
 In 1978 Peppino (30 years old) was killed by an explosion.
-The police archived the case as an accident or a suicide, but his friends never accepted this thesis.
+The police archived the case as an accident or a suicide, but his friends never accepted this conclusion.
 Note: This is a true story.
 More than wenty years after Peppino's death, the case has been re-opened.
-Tano Badalamenti, meanwhile, has been convicted in USA for drug traffic.
+Tano Badalamenti, meanwhile, has been convicted in the USA for drug trafficking.
 Written by

 Was this review helpful to you?